reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   UnaryOperator<Double> applyDiscount = total -> total * 0.9; // 10% discount
   // Apply tax
   UnaryOperator<Double> applyTax = total -> total * 1.07; // 7% tax
-  // Composing the final operation
+  // Composing the operation
   BiFunction<Double, Double, Double> finalCost =
       addPrices.andThen(applyDiscount).andThen(applyTax);

   // Prices of two items
   double item1 = 50.0;
   double item2 = 100.0;
-  // Calculate final cost
+  // Calculate cost
   double cost = finalCost.apply(item1, item2);
-  // Verify the final calculated cost Assertions.assertEquals(144.45D, cost, 0.01);
+  // Verify the calculated cost Assertions.assertEquals(144.45D, cost, 0.01);
 }
 ```
 In this test, we define a factorial function and use it to compute permutations (nPr).
-For pricing, we combine `BinaryOperator<Double>` for summing prices with `UnaryOperator<Double>` for applying discount and tax, then validate the final cost calculations.
+For pricing, we combine `BinaryOperator<Double>` for summing prices with `UnaryOperator<Double>` for applying discount and tax, then validate the cost calculations.

 ### IntBinaryOperator